Rajasribhagam23/MovieRecommender5/CONTRIBUTING.md

 ## Contributing:

-* If you would like to contribute and collaborate for this repository, then please intimate us through email at mvdixit@ncsu.edu
+* If you would like to contribute and collaborate for this repository, then please reach out to us through email at mvdixit@ncsu.edu

-## Purpose of Contributing:
+## Contribution Goals:

-* To develop our product and take it to next level.
+* Enhance the functionality of our application.
 * To enhance the already exisiting feature.
 * To make the product more efficient.
 * To resolve critical bugs encountered.